justin13601/ACES/docs/source/configuration.md

 symbolic form, the relationship between the start and end time of the window.
 These two fields must obey the following rules:

-_Linkage to other windows_: Firstly, exactly one of these two fields must reference an external event, as specified either through the name of the trigger event or the start or end event of another window.
+1. _Linkage to other windows_: Firstly, exactly one of these two fields must reference an external event, as specified either through the name of the trigger event or the start or end event of another window.
 The other field must either be `null`/`None`/omitted (which has a very specific meaning, to be explained shortly) or must reference the field that references the external event.

-_Linkage reference language_: Secondly, for both events, regardless of whether they reference an external event or an internal event, that reference must be expressed in one of the following ways.
+2. _Linkage reference language_: Secondly, for both events, regardless of whether they reference an external event or an internal event, that reference must be expressed in one of the following ways.

    1. `$REFERENCING = $REFERENCED + $TIME_DELTA`, `$REFERENCING = $REFERENCED - $TIME_DELTA`, etc.
       In this case, the referencing event (either the start or end of the window) will be defined as occurring exactly `$TIME_DELTA` either after or before the event being referenced (either the external event or the end or start of the window).
       Note that if `$REFERENCED` is the `start` field, then `$TIME_DELTA` must be positive, and if `$REFERENCED` is the `end` field, then `$TIME_DELTA` must be negative to preserve the time ordering of the window fields.
    2. `$REFERENCING = $REFERENCED -> $PREDICATE`, `$REFERENCING = $REFERENCED <- $PREDICATE`
       In this case, the referencing event will be defined as the next or previous event satisfying the predicate, `$PREDICATE`.
 Note that if the `$REFERENCED` is the `start` field, then the "next predicate ordering" (`$REFERENCED -> $PREDICATE`) must be used, and if the `$REFERENCED` is the `end` field, then the "previous predicate ordering" (`$REFERENCED <- $PREDICATE`) must be used to preserve the time ordering of the window fields.
 Note that these forms can lead to windows being defined as single pointe vents, if the `$REFERENCED` event itself satisfies `$PREDICATE` and the appropriate constraints are satisfied and inclusive values are set.
    3. `$REFERENCING = $REFERENCED`
       In this case, the referencing event will be defined as the same event as the referenced event.

-_`null`/`None`/omitted_: If `start` is `null`/`None`/omitted, then the window will start at the beginning of the patient's record.
+3. _`null`/`None`/omitted_: If `start` is `null`/`None`/omitted, then the window will start at the beginning of the patient's record.
 If `end` is `null`/`None`/omitted, then the window will end at the end of the patient's record.
 In either of these cases, the other field must reference an external event, per rule 1.

 ##### `start_inclusive` and `end_inclusive`

 These two fields specify whether the start and end of the window are inclusive or exclusive, respectively.
-This applies both to whether they are included in the calculation of the predicate values over the windows, but also, in the `$REFERENCING = $REFERENCED -> $PREDICATE` and `$REFERENCING = $PREDICATE -> $REFERENCED` cases, to which events are possible to use for valid next or prior `$PREDCIATE` events.
+This applies both to whether they are included in the calculation of the predicate values over the windows, but also, in the `$REFERENCING = $REFERENCED -> $PREDICATE` and `$REFERENCING = $PREDICATE -> $REFERENCED` cases, to which events are possible to use for valid next or prior `$PREDICATE` events.
 E.g., if we have that `start_inclusive=False` and the `end` field is equal to `start -> $PREDICATE`, and it so happens that the `start` event itself satisfies `$PREDICATE`, the fact that `start_inclusive=False` will mean that we do not consider the `start` event itself to be a valid start to any window that ends at the same `start` event, as